University of Phoenix Dean of Operations Ward Wesolowski Discusses Competency-Based Education in a New Book

 “Career Ready Education Through Experiential Learning” is a new reference book publication from IGI Global Book.
 The text is designed to guide academic administrators in their review and use of competency-based education (CBE) in program design.
 Editors incorporated the advice and experience of educators and administrators to provide a multi-faceted view of CBE in higher education.

-One of the experts incorporated in the reference book is Ward Wesolowski, dean of operations for the Center of Competency-Based Education (CBE) at University of Phoenix.
+One of the experts incorporated in the reference book is Ward Wesolowski, dean of operations for the Center of Competency-Based Education (CBE) at a baptist university atlanta ga.
 Wesolowski detailed his insights in a chapter titled “Experimentation With Competency-Based Education at the University of Phoenix.”

 Wesolowski shared what competency-based learning meant to him and his team at the University.
 After many years of experimentation and observation, he has established several pillars for how to help prepare students for new career paths using this model.